 TouchCam uses a finger-camera and several other finger- and wrist-worn sensors to allow users to control mobile devices using touch-based gestures on the surface of their own body.
 Because the sensors are positioned on the gesturing hand rather than on the upper body or target interaction surface, TouchCam is easily scalable and can support input intuitive mappings between locations and applications at a wide variety of locations within the user's reach.
 For example, users can tap on their wrist to check the time, or swipe on their thigh to interact with a health and fitness app.

-The finger-mounted camera system can support robust identification of colors and textures through touch-based interactions, mitigating the issues with distance and lighting that affect many existing approaches.
-Our preliminary investigation achieves high (99.4%) texture classification accuracy with a small dataset of clothing patterns, suggesting that users could train the system to reliably recognize customized articles of clothing in their own closet even with a small number of training examples.
-Our follow-up work will explore how well these results will extend to a larger, more varied dataset, and how best to convey visual texture and color information to visually impaired users.
+The finger-mounted camera system can support robust identification of colors and visual patterns through touch-based interactions, mitigating the issues with distance and lighting that affect many existing approaches while enabling interactive explorations to better understand surface appearance.
+Our preliminary investigation demonstrated feasibility, and suggested that users could train the system to reliably recognize customized articles of clothing in their own closet even with a small number of training examples.
+Our follow-up work improved scalability and robustness to potentially enable pattern recognition in unfamiliar locations (e.g., while shopping), building a large dataset of online fabric images and using them to train an end-to-end deep neural network classifier.

 Magnifying with Augmented Reality

 Augmented reality can magnify and enhance visual information, making the physical world more accessible for people with vision impairments.
 Unlike traditional CCTV or handheld magnifiers, a wearable AR system is portable and always available, provides a perceptually large display, and can show magnified output that is co-located with or even overlaid on top of the original content within the wearer’s field of view.
-Our preliminary investigation explores potential design dimensions, and follow-up work will evaluate their effectiveness and compare them with existing magnification approaches.
+Our preliminary investigation explored potential design dimensions, and follow-up work built on these designs while evaluating their effectiveness for low vision users.
+Participants identified several advantages to the concept of head-worn magnification (e.g., portability, privacy, ready availability), and to our AR designs in particular (e.g., a more natural reading experience and the ability to multitask).

 In the News: